jomz/radiant-children_config-extension/README.md

 # Children Config

-Allows you to define new default page parts on every page.
+Allows you to define new default page properties for every new child of a certain page.
+Most commonly used to set new default page parts or fields, but you could also put 'template' content in page parts or create new children for the child page.

 Based on the [default\_page\_parts extension](https://github.com/santry/radiant-default-page-parts-extension), originally created by Sean Santry.

-## How to use
+## Examples

 Let's say you want all pages under "Events" to have the page parts "location", "description" and "date" by default.
 Simply add a "children_config" page part to the "Events" page.
 In the content of that page part, put: